enkidevs/curriculum/Android/Fundamentals/android-basics/what-are-manifest-file.md

 ---
 ## Practice

-What is a manifest file?
+What of the following statements about the Manifest file is true?
 ???

-* provides information about the application.
+* The structure of the include manifest, elements, and application.
-* provides only information about images.
-* the file is found in the java folder.
+* The Android Manifest file is placed in the java folder.
+* It is a non-resource file that contain metadata information for the application.

 ---
 ## Revision

-What is the purpose of the manifest file?
+What is the purpose of the files in the manifest folder?
 ???

-* contains full package name for the application.
+* provides metadata for the project
-* does not declare the component and resources to use.
+* stores java source code
+* stores a list of souce files in the project
-* describe the image to use.
+* stores the main activity